Loan Servicing

 Overview

-A bankruptcy Proof of Claim (POC) is a formal, court document filed by a creditor in a bankruptcy case, indicating the amount of debt that the debtor owes to the creditor.
-The Proof of Claim (Official Form 410) serves as a statement of the creditor's claim against the debtor's estate and helps the bankruptcy court determine the distribution of the debtor's assets to creditors.
-The Proof of Claim must be filed with the bankruptcy court within a specified time frame, which is usually 90 days from the filing date.
+A bankruptcy Proof of Claim (POC) is a formal court document filed by a creditor in a bankruptcy case, indicating the amount of debt that the debtor owes to the creditor.
+The Proof of Claim (Official Form 410) serves as a statement of the creditor's claim against the debtor's estate.
+It helps the bankruptcy court determine the distribution of the debtor's assets to creditors.
+The Proof of Claim must be filed with the bankruptcy court within a specified time frame, usually 70 days from the filing date.

 The first part of the POC form